Aliases for TLR4 Gene

 GeneCards Summary for TLR4 Gene

 TLR4 (Toll Like Receptor 4) is a Protein Coding gene.
 Diseases associated with TLR4 include Macular Degeneration, Age-Related, 10 and Pertussis.
-Among its related pathways are Phagocytosis of Microbes and Bacterial infections in CF airways.
+Among its related pathways are Proteoglycans in cancer and Rheumatoid arthritis.
 Gene Ontology (GO) annotations related to this gene include lipopolysaccharide binding.
 An important paralog of this gene is TLR7.

 UniProtKB/Swiss-Prot Summary for TLR4 Gene